Cowboys from Hell: Touring

 Pantera toured for nearly two years in support of Cowboys from Hell.
 The band embarked on their first national tour in the summer of 1990, supporting Exodus and Suicidal Tendencies.
 In 1991, Rob Halford performed with the band onstage, which led Pantera (along with Annihilator) to open for Judas Priest on its first show in Europe.
 They also opened for bands like Skid Row, Sepultura, Fates Warning, Prong, Mind Over Four, Morbid Angel, White Zombie and Sanctuary, and co-headlined a North American tour with Wrathchild America.
 The band eventually landed a billing for the Monsters of Rock festival with AC/DC, Mötley Crüe, Metallica and The Black Crowes in September 1991, where they played to a crowd of over 500,000 in celebration of the new freedom of performing Western music in the former Soviet Union shortly before its collapse three months later.

-Release and reception
+Release

-The album was released on July 24, 1990, and was available on tape, CD, vinyl and a limited edition version (same album but in a long box).
+The album was released on July 24, 1990, and was available on tape, CD, vinyl and a limited-edition version (same album but in a long box).

 Commercial performance

 Despite being the band's commercial breakthrough, Cowboys from Hell sold slowly and steadily for most of the 1990s, first charting on Billboard in 1992, two years after its release.
 The album did not receive platinum certification in the United States until July 1997.
-It has since gone on to attain a double platinum (2,000,000 units) certification in the U.S. as well as gold status in the U.K. for sales of 100,000.
+Cowboys from Hell has since gone on to attain a double platinum (2,000,000 units) certification in the U.S. as well as gold status in the U.K. for sales of 100,000.

-As far as specific charting, Cowboys from Hell reached No. 27 on the Billboard Top Heatseekers chart in 1992, and in March 1995, entered the Swedish Charts for one week at No. 46.
+As far as specific charting, Cowboys from Hell peaked at number 27 on the Billboard Top Heatseekers chart in 1992; in March 1995, the album entered the Swedish Charts at number 46.